povelfk/deep-research-with-bing-grounding/README.md

 - **02_deep_research_with_bing_search_scraping.ipynb**: Extends the workflow by introducing a ScraperAgent (WebScraperAgent) that visits URLs returned by BingSearchAgent, extracts and cleans the main content, and then passes this richer data to the summarization and reporting agents.
 Use this notebook when you need deeper, more contextually relevant information from web pages beyond what is available in search result snippets.

-- **03_deep_research_with_azure_ai_agents_only.ipynb**: Features an advanced implementation using Azure AI Agents with agent-to-agent handoffs and iterative loops between ResearchAgent and PeerReviewAgent.
-This notebook demonstrates sophisticated agent orchestration patterns, including automated peer review cycles that continue until quality standards are met, using both custom loop functions and Semantic Kernel's HandoffOrchestration framework.
+- **03_deep_research_with_azure_ai_agents_only.ipynb**: Features a **pure Azure AI Agents implementation** with custom agent-to-agent handoffs and iterative loops between ResearchAgent and PeerReviewAgent.
+Unlike the other notebooks that use a hybrid approach, this notebook demonstrates how to build the entire research workflow using **Azure AI Agents exclusively**, including automated peer review cycles that continue until quality standards are met through a custom `loop_agents` function.

 ## Features